ASCLEPIUS-URV/Graphormer-with-Softmax-Biases/README.md

-# GCN and GAT PyTorch Implementation
+# Modified Graphormer + GCN and GAT PyTorch Implementation

 A Graph Convolutional Network (GCN) implementation in PyTorch for molecular property prediction.

 ## Features
+- Graphormer with Softmax Biases

-- Multi-layer GCN architecture
+- Multi-layer GCN and GAT architecture
 - Support for both CPU and GPU training
 - Automatic checkpointing and training resume
 - Graph-level property prediction